-Visiting the Museum FAQs
+FAQ – Visiting the Museum

-The Museum has a limited number of lockers available.
+The museum has a limited number of lockers available.
 The dimensions are:

 Admission is always free at the National Museum of American History.
 No tickets are required.

-While you are welcome to nurse/bottle feed your child or pump anywhere you feel comfortable within the Museum, we are pleased to offer the following two options which may afford more privacy and convenience:
+While you are welcome to nurse/bottle feed your child or pump anywhere you feel comfortable within the museum, we are pleased to offer the following two options which may afford more privacy and convenience: